The 8 best hair straighteners for every hair type and styling preference, tested and reviewed by us

 Every now and again, a beauty product comes along that really surprises you.
 The first thing you’ve probably noticed about the Revlon Double Straight Copper Ceramic Dual Plate Straightener is that it looks more like a fork than a straightener.
 Instead of the usual two plates, it has four, with each pair joined together at the top.
 Forgive our cynicism, but our initial thoughts were that this unique design is purely a marketing gimmick.
 Surely if this was the optimum shape then other brands would have caught on sooner?
 Luckily, we don’t mind being proven wrong, because we were – and quickly.

-In a way, we didn’t give the Revlon Double Straight Copper Ceramic Dual Plate Straightener a fair trial as we used it on naturally curly hair that had probably been left to air-dry for too long before blow-drying and without adequate styling products.
-But it rose to the challenge and then some, leaving hair silky smooth and just-stepped-out of the salon shiny with minimum effort.
-We'd compare the effect to that achieved with a wide-plated styler, but the gap in the middle of the styler means less heat is coming into contact with the hair – which surely reduces damage, comparatively speaking.
-Revlon has created this design with the concept that the first plate straightens the hair and the second reinforces its work, like a kind of smoothing tag team.
-For clarity, it’s not that one plate has different capabilities from the other, so it doesn’t matter which way around you hold or use the styler.
+In a way, we didn’t give this tool a totally fair trial; we used it on naturally curly hair that had been left to air-dry for a while before blow-drying, without adequate styling products.
+But it rose to the challenge, leaving hair silky smooth and just-stepped-out of the salon shiny with minimum effort.
+We'd compare the effects to those of a wide-plate styler, but the gap in the middle of the tool means less heat comes into contact with your hair – which surely reduces damage, comparatively speaking.
+Revlon designed it so that the first plate straightens the hair, then the second reinforces its work, like some kind of smoothing tag team.
+(For clarity, the plates are the same, so it doesn’t matter which way around you hold or use the styler.)

-Another pro for reducing damage is the range of ten different temperatures.
-These options are broader than any others we’ve seen, spanning 140°C to 235°C. We’d recommend toggling to as low a temperature as possible and our tester found 170°C to be the perfect sweet spot.
-The final tick lies in the styler automatically heating to the last temperature you used every time you turn it on, saving you precious seconds in the morning.
+Another pro point in hair damage control is 10-temperature range – the broadest we’ve seen – spanning 140–235°C. We’d recommend using as low a temperature as you can bear; our tester actually found 170°C to be the sweet spot.
+The final tick here is that the styler automatically heating to the most recent temperature you used when you turn it on, which will save you a few precious seconds in the morning.

-- How well they styled hair, as well as the condition they left our hair in after use
+- How well they styled our hair and the condition they left it in

 - Number of heat settings